 This section presents an empirical study on the statistics of natural video clips.
-We use local intrackability to characterize the video complexity and illustrate the changes of representations over two main axes of changes.
-Our objective is to gain insight into the various regimes of motion patterns.
+We use the local intrackability to characterize the video complexity and illustrate the changes of representations over two main axes of changes.
+Our objective is to gain some insights regarding the various regimes of motion patterns.